 Three Main Challenges of Bitcoin DeFi

-As of February 2022, Bitcoin’s market cap is over $700B on CoinMarketCap, yet the amount of Bitcoin being utilized in DeFi is only $12.5B.
+As of September 2022, Bitcoin’s market cap is over $377B.
 The sheer amount of latent capital locked in the Bitcoin ecosystem is drawing the attention of DeFi developers from around the world.
 Now, with Stacks bringing smart contracts to Bitcoin, developers can unlock the full potential of DeFi for the Bitcoin ecosystem.
 But this surge of interest in Bitcoin DeFi comes with challenges.

-Scalability simply refers to a cryptocurrency's capacity to handle a high number of transactions.
-For any cryptocurrency to gain widespread adoption (and for DeFi to succeed in that ecosystem), the network will need to be able to manage millions of users.
+Scalability simply refers to a blockchain's capacity to handle a high number of transactions as its popularity increases.
+For any cryptocurrency to gain widespread adoption (and for DeFi to succeed in that ecosystem), the underlying network needs to be able to manage millions of users.

 That becomes challenging when every transaction recorded on the blockchain is public, and all of the independent nodes in the network must agree on what transactions happened and when.
-This scaling challenge is known as the blockchain trilemma.
+This scaling challenge is one part of the blockchain trilemma.
 To put that into perspective, Bitcoin can only handle seven transactions per second (TPS), the lowest of any well-known blockchain and a stark comparison to a legacy centralized company like Visa, which boasts an average of 1,700 TPS.

-When developers are considering building DeFi applications like decentralized exchanges, stablecoins, automated market makers, and everything in between, network scalability is one of the first major challenges for Bitcoin DeFi.
+When developers are considering building Bitcoin DeFi projects like decentralized exchanges, stablecoins, automated market makers, and everything in between, network scalability is one of the first major challenges for Bitcoin DeFi.

 While the $1.3B figure looks big, and doubling the money lost sounds bad, this data can actually be considered an improvement.
 In 2020, the total value of hacked funds represented 2.78% of the total funds locked in DeFi, whereas in 2021, that was just 0.5%.
 In other words, hackers were able to steal a smaller slice of the DeFi pie in 2021 than they were the year prior.
 As hackers exploit bugs, developers learn from them and patch them, improving security over time.

 While Bitcoin’s script itself may be secure from hacks and has stood the test of time, the same isn’t true for Bitcoin DeFi, a much newer economy.
-Given Bitcoin DeFi is in its infancy, with a new programming language to boot, Bitcoin DeFi must learn from other battle-tested DeFi protocols and incorporate the latest security measures available in the ecosystem.
+Given Bitcoin DeFi is in its infancy, with a new programming language to boot, Bitcoin DeFi projects must learn from other battle-tested DeFi protocols and incorporate the latest security measures and learnings available.
 Developers have to anticipate DeFi attack vectors and write new code to meet those challenges head on.
 With that innovation comes some degree of trial and error.

 In contrast to traditional financial systems locked behind firewalls, DeFi is open, transparent, and decentralized.
 For a DeFi ecosystem to succeed, DeFi apps inside that ecosystem need to be composable, meaning that different applications all use certain coding standards, or primitives, that allow them to interact with each other and also allow different smart contracts to be combined like lego blocks into entirely new use cases.